threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## Flist: What is It?

 Before we go any further, let us recall what is an flist.
 In short, an flist is a technology for storing and efficiently sharing sets of files.
-While it has some nice features, it's purpose in this case is just to deliver the image contents to Zero OS for execution as a micro VM.
-It acts just as a bundle of files like a normal archive.
+While it has many great features, it's purpose in this case is simply to deliver the image contents to Zero-OS for execution as a micro VM.
+It thus acts as a bundle of files like a normal archive.

 One convenient thing about the flist technology is that it is possible to convert any Docker image into an flist, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
 It is very easy to do and we will show you how to proceed in this case study.
 For a quick guide on converting Docker images into flists, read [this section](../flist_hub/convert_docker_image.md) of the ThreeFold Manual.